The Chop and Ale House

 The Chop House serves a wide range of Aberdeen Angus steaks, but the Scottish lamb chops from the best end of the neck, cooked pink in continental style, are quite delicious.
 Lovers of that good old British stand-by—fish and chips—are in for a treat.
 North Sea cod, coated in home made batter, deep fried and served with man sized chips are a delight—even if they are served on plates and not in newspapers!

-The Chop House has a mouth watering choice of starters which include marinated herring fillets served with crème fraiche or chicken tikka.
+The Chop House has a mouth watering choice of starters which include marinated herring fillets served with crème fraiche or Champany's chorizo sausage.

 It takes a true trencherman to work his way through to the sweets.
 But if you can make it that far you should make the effort to sample either the home made hot malted waffles with maple syrup and whipped cream, or the Champany Cheesecake.

-Draught Belhaven ale and lager are available, together with the range of excellent Champany Own Label South African Wines.
-The Champany Red goes well with a steak, the spicy Pinotage with the burgers, while the soft Cabernet Sauvignon is a delight with the lamb chops.
+Draught Caledonian ale and West's St Mungo lager are available, together with the range of excellent Champany Own Label South African Wines.
+The Champany Red goes well with a steak, the spicy Pinotage with the burgers, while the elegant Pinot Noir is a delight with the lamb chops.